 Grow black radishes much as you would the common rosy radish, although as mentioned they will take longer to mature – about 55 days.
 Plant black radish from mid to late summer (or in the fall in mild climates) either directly sown into the garden or started indoors to be transplanted.

-Space the plants 2-4 inches apart or even farther if you want larger radishes.
+Space the plants 2-4 inches (5-10 cm.) apart or even farther if you want larger radishes.
 Sow the seeds in well-draining, loamy soil that has been raked free of stones.
 Situate the radish bed in an area that gets at least 6 hours of sun and with a soil pH of 5.9 to 6.8.

 Black Radish Care

 Black radish care is minimal.
 These plants are unfussy as long as you keep the soil slightly moist.
-You can pick black radishes when they are 3-4 inches across.
+You can pick black radishes when they are 3-4 inches (7.5-10 cm.) across.
 Healthy radishes will have an even black to dark brown skin and will be firm and smooth.
 Avoid radishes that give in to a light squeeze as they will be pithy.

 You can then eat your radishes immediately after harvest or store them in the refrigerator for up to two weeks.
 Remove the greens and wrap the radishes in plastic first.
-If your radishes are a little too hot for your liking, peel them, slice and salt, and then rise with water before using.
+If your radishes are a little too hot for your liking, peel them, slice and salt them, and then rinse them with water before using.